lgi-devs/lgi/samples/README.md

 ## Note

-This file will be modified over time to update your information.
+This file will be modified over time to update this information.